 On April 30, 2018, the Administrator commenced insolvency proceedings and assumed control of the assets of Litarion GmbH.
-At this time we do not know what the likely outcome of the process will be.
-There exists a possibility that claims against Electrovaya could arise from the process but the likelihood and amount is not determinable.
-Refer note 21(a) - Acquisition of Patents.
+At this time we do not know the time line for completion of the process or what the likely outcome will be.
+There exists a possibility of claims against Electrovaya or its officers in their capacity as Directors of Litarion under German law.
+Any claim should one arise will be vigorously defended.